gt732/FW-ChatGPT/README.md

 ## Requirements

-FortiGPT Troubleshooting Assistant requires no dependencies to be installed.
+FW-GPT Troubleshooting Assistant requires no dependencies to be installed.
 Instead, it can be run as a Docker container using docker compose.

 ## Installation

-To run FortiGPT Troubleshooting Assistant, simply follow the steps below:
+To run FW-GPT Troubleshooting Assistant, simply follow the steps below:

 ## Docker Compose